Black Manta

-Black Manta is a supervillain appearing in American comic books published by DC Comics.
-The character was created by Bob Haney and Nick Cardy, and first appeared in Aquaman #35 in September 1967.
+Black Manta (David Milton Hyde) is a supervillain appearing in American comic books published by DC Comics.
+Created by writer Bob Haney and artist Nick Cardy, the character first appeared in Aquaman #35 (September 1967).
 He has since endured as the archenemy of the superhero Aquaman.

-Black Manta has had numerous origin stories established throughout his comic book history, having been a young boy kidnapped and enslaved by abusive pirates on their ship; a child subjected to experiments in Arkham Asylum; and a ruthless mercenary caught in a mutual cycle of vengeance with Aquaman over the deaths of both their fathers.
-Despite these differing versions of his past, Black Manta is consistently depicted as a cutthroat underwater villain who uses a high-tech armored suit in his obsessive quest to destroy Aquaman's life.
+Black Manta has had numerous origin stories throughout his comic book appearances, having been a young boy kidnapped and enslaved by pirates on their ship; an orphan subjected to cruel experiments in Arkham Asylum; and a high-seas treasure hunter caught in a mutual cycle of vengeance with Aquaman over the deaths of their fathers.
+Despite these different versions of his past, Black Manta is consistently depicted as a ruthless underwater mercenary who is obsessed with ruining Aquaman's life.
+As Aquaman's nemesis, Black Manta has been part of the superhero's defining stories, including the murder of Arthur Curry Jr.–Aquaman's infant son–and numerous attempts to destroy Aquaman's home kingdom of Atlantis.
+A black armored suit with a large, bug-eyed metal helmet serves as Black Manta's visual motif.

 The character has been adapted in various media incarnations.
-Yahya Abdul-Mateen II portrayed Black Manta in his live-action cinematic debut in the 2018 DC Extended Universe film Aquaman, and will reprise the role in the upcoming 2023 sequel Aquaman and the Lost Kingdom.
-Kevin Michael Richardson, Khary Payton and others have provided the character's voice in media ranging from animation to video games.
+Yahya Abdul-Mateen II portrayed Black Manta in the DC Extended Universe films Aquaman (2018) and Aquaman and the Lost Kingdom (2023), while Kevin Michael Richardson, Khary Payton, and others have provided his voice in animation and video games.

 Fictional character biography

+Varying origins

 Black Manta had no definitive origin story until #6 of the 1993 Aquaman series.
-In this origin, the African American child who would become Black Manta grew up in Baltimore, Maryland, and loved to play by the Chesapeake Bay.
+In this origin, the child who would become Black Manta grew up in Baltimore, Maryland, and loved to play by the Chesapeake Bay.
 In his youth, he was kidnapped and forced to work on a ship for an unspecified amount of time, where he was physically abused by his captors.
 At one point, he saw Aquaman with his dolphin friends and tried to signal him for help but was not seen.
 Finally, he was forced to defend himself, killing one of his tormentors on the ship with a knife.
 Hating the emotionless sea and Aquaman, whom he saw as its representative, he was determined to become its master.

 An alternative version was given in #8 of the 2003 Aquaman series.
 In this origin, the boy who would become Black Manta was an autistic orphan placed in Gotham City's Arkham Asylum.
 He felt comfortable in freezing cold water but found cotton sheets excruciatingly painful.
 Because the attendants at Arkham did not know how to deal with autism, they would end up restraining him to the bed as he struggled and screamed whenever they tried putting him to bed.
 In this version, young Black Manta was also fascinated when he saw Aquaman on television.
 The boy would end up being subjected to experimental treatments.
 One treatment seemed to clear the boy's head, but left him violent as a result; he killed the scientist who had administered the treatment and escaped from Arkham.